Social Media Style Guide Examples: Boost Your Brand

 How do we get team members to actually use the style guide?

-Make the guide easily accessible (searchable digital format, not PDF), provide training on how to use it, include practical examples for common scenarios, and designate champions who can answer questions.
+Make the guide easily accessible in a searchable digital format — not a PDF buried in a shared drive.
+Provide training on how to use it, include practical examples for common scenarios, and designate champions who can answer questions.
 Most importantly, demonstrate how guidelines solve real problems rather than creating bureaucratic obstacles.

 What's the difference between brand guidelines and a social media style guide?

-Brand guidelines cover overall brand identity across all touchpoints—packaging, advertising, retail environments, websites.
-Social media style guides focus specifically on social platform communication—voice, tone, engagement protocols, platform-specific content standards.
-Social media guides are more detailed about conversational aspects and real-time response.
+Brand guidelines cover overall brand identity across all touchpoints — packaging, advertising, retail environments, websites.
+Social media style guides focus specifically on social platform communication: voice, tone, engagement protocols, platform-specific content standards.
+Social media guides are more detailed about conversational aspects and real-time response protocols.

 Small businesses benefit significantly from style guides, especially when multiple people create content or when growth requires bringing on new team members.
 Even solo entrepreneurs benefit from documented standards that maintain consistency as content volume increases.
-Start simple and expand as needs grow.
+Start simple — a one-page voice reference beats no reference at all.

 Frank Velasquez